sharma-subendra-kr/LimberGridView/README.md

 # [View this example code plugged in using React](https://github.com/sharma-subendra-kr/limber-grid-view-github-page/blob/master/src/pages/home/common/components/lgvCustomizedView/lgvCustomizedView.tsx)
 # [For API reference and documentation, please refer to this page.](https://sharma-subendra-kr.github.io/LimberGridView/docs/latest)

-### I have stopped updating this public repository in favor of a private repository for the time being.
-For the latest updates and releases please visit my [website](https://limber.in).

 ## Installation